 Governors’ has become synonymous with the Masai Mara.
-The camps, of which there are 4, are all superbly located to benefit from the annual migration herd of wildebeest that come up from Tanzania around the end of July and depart towards the end of October.
-The camps have also, for the last 10 years or so, been the base for the famous BBC Big Cat diaries which have made the plains of East Africa so famous.
+The camps, of which there are 4, are all superbly located to benefit from the annual migration herd of wildebeest that head North from Tanzania around the end of July and depart towards the end of October.
+The camps have also been the base for the famous BBC Big Cat diaries which have made the plains of East Africa so famous.
 The greatest point about Governors’ is that there's a regular a crossing point in view of the bar, so it is possible to sit and have a G&T while seeing probably the greatest spectacle offered in safari!
 The camp is comfortable and continues to offer very good value for money.

 Governors Camp, Kenya